Getting the right Surfboard Bag

 Fish/Retro Board Bags

 These are the big boys needed to fit your biggest and longest templates when you need to protect them from the elements.
+These range anywhere from 8ft to beyond 10ft.

 What Thickness for your Surfboard Bag?